ayushdiagarwal/Sudoku-Solver-JS/README.md

 # Sudoku Solver

 ## Introduction

-This is a visualisation of backtracking algorithm used to solve sudoku puzzles.
+This is a visualization of backtracking algorithm used to solve sudoku puzzles.
 Random puzzles are fetched from [here](https://github.com/grantm/sudoku-exchange-puzzle-bank)

 ## Demo